atmajs/atma-loader-traceur/readme.md

             "dependencies": {
                 "atma-loader-traceur"
             },
+            "atma": {
                 "plugins": [
                     "atma-loader-traceur"
                 ],
                 "settings": {
                     "traceur-extension": "jsnext"
                     // @default: "jsnext"
                     // or define any other extension to be handled by the compiler
                     // "js" is also possible

                     "traceur-options": Object
                     // @optional, @default null
                     // any options you want to pass to the traceur-compiler }
+            }
         }
     ```